Mr-645/Assignment1/README.md

 # Assignment 1 - Bubble display
 ## USAGE INSTRUCTIONS
+1. Download and install the [Adafruit BMP085 Library](https://github.com/adafruit/Adafruit-BMP085-Library) for use with your Arduino compatible board.
+2. If your setup is like mine (MOSFETs for the cathodes), find the `SevSeg.cpp` file of library and make [these]() modifications.
-1. Go to [this folder](https://github.com/Mr-645/Assignment1/tree/master/Assignment%201%20-%20Bubble%20display%20-%20Arduino%20Nano) (Assign 2 - Bubble Display - Arduino Nano)
+3. Download [this folder](https://github.com/Mr-645/Assignment1/tree/master/Assignment%201%20-%20Bubble%20display%20-%20Arduino%20Nano) (Assign 2 - Bubble Display - Arduino Nano) to get the Arduino sketch/C-programme
-2. Go to the `/src` folder and run `main.cpp`.
+4. Navigate to the `/src` folder and run `main.cpp`.
 ## REPORT
 ### Project purpose and general description